Fixed Points of the Josephus Function via Fractional Base Expansions

-In this paper, we investigated some interesting properties of the fixed points of the Josephus function $J_3$.
+20pt 30pt \centerline{\bf Abstract} In this paper, we investigate properties of the fixed point sequence of the Josephus function $J_3$.
 First, we establish a connection between this sequence and the Chinese Remainder Theorem.
-Next, we observed a clear numerical pattern in the fixed points sequence when the terms are written in base $3/2$ using modular arithmetic, which allows us to develop a recursive procedure to determine the digits of their base $3/2$ expansions.
+Next, we identify a clear numerical pattern for the digits of two consecutive fixed points when they are written in a non-standard fractional number system in base $3/2$.
+This result enables us to derive a recursive procedure for determining the digits of their base $3/2$ expansions.